5 tips to be more confident at networking events

-Imagine you are walking into a room at a networking event and think “I don’t know anyone here, I will look stupid, everyone will look at me, I don’t know what to say”, your feeling will be anxiety and your behaviour will be that you might not talk to anyone or try and hide in a corner.
+Imagine you are walking into a room at a networking event and think “I don’t know anyone here, I will look stupid, everyone will look at me, I don’t know what to say”, “No one finds me interesting”.

-On the other hand, if you think instead “I don’t know anyone, but I will pick out one other person on their own and go straight over and introduce myself”.
-That way you may still feel a bit nervous, after all, it may be the first time you apply this new thought to yourself.
+“I don’t know anyone, but I will pick out one other person on their own and go straight over and introduce myself”.
+You may still feel a bit nervous, after all, it may be the first time you apply this new thought to yourself.
 However, the more often you practice just this one sentence in your head, the easier it will become to apply.

 Below are some tips on how you can start working to improve your self-confidence.
 I found from experience they work very well with my clients.
-The key is to keep practicing them and the ore you do each exercise the more confidence you are going to build.
+The key is to keep practicing them and the more you practice, the more confidence you are going to build.

 Tip 1) Before you are going to face a situation where you want to feel more self-confident, work through it in your head, like in the above example, and ask yourself what are you thinking about the event/situation and how can you think about it in a more helpful way.